14 skateboarding competitions you should pay attention to

 8. Skate4Life

-Located in Raleigh, North Carolina, Skate4Life is a multi-faceted skateboarding event, featuring an open skate jam, music, street contests, food, and raffle prizes.
+Located in Raleigh, North Carolina, Skate4Life is a multi-faceted skateboarding competition, featuring an open skate jam, music, street contests, food, and raffle prizes.
 The event is meant to raise awareness about the signs and symptoms of suicide and mental illness.
 The competition is divided into beginner, intermediate, advanced, and sponsored divisions, with over $2,500 of skate gear and cash prizes awarded to top contenders in each division (the beginner division gets exclusively skate gear prizes).

 9. Zumiez Best Foot Forward

 Originally started in 2007, Zumiez Best Foot Forward travels across the country to give amateur skateboarders international exposure through their skating events.
 The judges travel with the contest and change out each year.
 At each stop, the winner gets a ton of swag, including new boards, shoes, and gear.
-On top of that, Best Foot Forward often serves as a qualifier for other national competitions.
+On top of that, Best Foot Forward often serves as a qualifier for other national skateboard competitions.

 10. Exposure Skate